5th grade context clues worksheets

-Fifth graders work with subtler clues and richer words: a cause and its effect (one gulp could not quench a thirst like that), a contrast (candid instead of polite), or a telling detail.
+Fifth graders work with subtler clues and richer words: a cause and its effect, a contrast (candid instead of polite), or a telling detail.
 The habit of hunting evidence inside the sentence becomes automatic.

-Free printable PDF, aligned to Common Core L.5.4.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.5.4.a.

 The kind of sentences you'll get